CarlosBergillos/LocationHistoryFormat/README.md

-!!! info ""

-    This project is not affiliated, endorsed by, or in any way officially connected with Google.
+> This project is not affiliated, endorsed by, or in any way officially connected with Google.
-    Official support for Google products can be found at <https://support.google.com/>.
+> Official support for Google products can be found at <https://support.google.com/>.

 Google (through its [Takeout service][Google Takeout]) allows users to easily and conveniently download their location history data.